mohamedebrahim96/mohamedebrahim96/README.md

 <img src="https://raw.githubusercontent.com/mohamedebrahim96/mohamedebrahim96/master/images/gh-header-image.png" alt="banner that says Monica Powell - software engineer, content creator and community organizer alongside a cartoon illustration of Monica">

-I'm a software engineer who is passionate about building android or iOS applications with  <a href="https://kotlinlang.org/"> Kotlin </a> and <a href="https://swift.org/"> Swift</a>.
+I'm a software engineer who is passionate about building android applications with  <a href="https://kotlinlang.org/"> Kotlin </a> and <a href="https://www.java.com/en/"> Java</a>.
 Creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Machine Learning using <a href="https://www.tensorflow.org/">Tensorflow</a>, <a href="https://pytorch.org/">pytorch</a> and <a href="https://opencv.org/">openCV</a>.
 I'm certified android developer from **Google** and **Udacity**.
 I love making simple things with great impact.